leandromqrs/fboot/README.md

 ## INTRODUCTION

-The e4head reduces disk access times through physical file reallocation.
+The fboot reduces disk access times through physical file reallocation.
 It is based on the online defragmentation ioctl EXT4_IOC_MOVE_EXT from the ext4 filesystem, which was introduced in Linux Kernel 2.6.31.
 Therefore, other filesystem types or earlier versions of extended filesystems are not supported.